 Normally I would use milk including one can of evaporative milk for richness.
 But milk is loaded with carbs.
 Good thing that heavy cream is lower in carbs.
 Not carb-free but lower.
 So we will use cream.

-Normally to make gravy I would make a roux with flour and fat.
-A roux is the ticking agent and adds flavor.
+Normally to make homemade gravy I would make a roux with flour and fat.
+A roux is the thicking agent and adds flavor.
 To thicken the gravy we will use (Affiliate link that earns me a commission) xanthan gum I bought mine on Amazon but some grocery stores carry it.

 To a pan add your ground pork and onions.
 While its cooking uses a spoon to break up the pork.
 When the pork is no longer pink and the onions are translucent add the seasoning mixture.

 Continue cooking until the pork and onions have started to caramelize.
-If your pan has excess oil use a spoon to remove it.
-Deglaze with the chicken stock and bring the pan to a boil.
+If your pan has excess meat drippings you can use a spoon to remove the excess.
+Deglaze with the chicken broth or bone broth and bring the pan to a boil.
 Add the cream and bring the gravy back to a boil.

-Taste the gravy and add more salt or pepper if needed.
-Turn the heat down to medium add your sage with two teaspoons of the Xanthan gum.
-Mix it in and bring it to a boil.
+Taste the gravy and add more salt or black pepper if needed.
+Turn the heat down to medium heat and add your sage with two teaspoons of the Xanthan gum.
+If desired you can add some garlic powder.
+Mix it in and bring it to a boil, reduce to low heat.
 If your gravy is not thick enough a little at a time add more Xanthan gum.

 As soon as your white gravy is thick enough it is ready to serve.
-I served this batch on low-carb biscuits (they are not clean but they are good).
+I served this batch on keto biscuits (they are not clean but they are good).
+This keto-friendly gravy would also be great served over mashed cauliflower.

-If you enjoyed this recipe then please share it with your friends.
+If you enjoyed this easy keto gravy recipe made with basic ingredients then please share it with your friends.

 - 1 pound Ground pork